audreysuit/BAE305-SP25-Lab5/README.md

 # Summary

+In this lab, we explored the fundamentals of microcontrollers by working with the Arduino platform and the RedBoard (Arduino UNO) to control various circuit components.
+Our primary objective was to familiarize ourselves with the Arduino IDE and the process of programming microcontrollers.
+We began by uploading a simple “Blink” program to turn an LED on and off, which confirmed that our hardware and code were working properly.
+Next, we advanced to reading analog inputs by connecting a potentiometer and using the Arduino’s analog-to-digital converter, allowing us to adjust the LED’s blinking rate.
+We then replaced the potentiometer with a photoresistor in combination with a fixed resistor to monitor light levels, using an if-else structure in our code to operate the LED as a night light.
+Finally, we implemented pulse width modulation (PWM) to control LED brightness by mapping analog sensor values to a 0–255 PWM range.
+Through these exercises, we reinforced our understanding of digital versus analog signals, the structure of Arduino programs (declarations, setup, and loop), and how PWM can simulate varying analog outputs.
+This lab provided a solid foundation in microcontroller programming and sensor interfacing, preparing us for more complex projects in the future.

 # Materials
 •	Computer running Arduino IDE
 •	SparkFun Inventor’s kit: RedBoard, Photoresistor, an LED, 10 kΩ potentiometer, 10 kΩ and 330Ω resistors